Khadija3005/A02/README.md

 ## Commit and Push
 1. VCS and commit
-2. Write descriptive commit massage
+2. Write descriptive commit message
 3. Commit and push